ahamlinman/randomizer/SERVERMORE.md

 availability or zero-downtime deployment.

 To activate the bbolt backend, set `DB_PATH` to the desired location of the database on disk.

-As a special case, the bbolt backend may be activated by default if no other store configuration is set, and will use the "randomizer.db" database in the current working directory.
-This fallback is disabled when build tags are used to customize the set of supported backends, unless bbolt is the only backend included in the build.
+If you haven't used build tags to customize your server's supported backends, and no other store is configured, the server activates the bbolt backend by default as if `DB_PATH=randomizer.db` had been set.

 [bbolt]: https://go.etcd.io/bbolt